metrorailings/OwlBlog/content/posts/week-13-insights.md

 Cleveland's insistence on passing the ball in the red zone may be that critical wrinkle they added to their offense this week to catch Tenneessee off-guard.

 Tannehill money on two big play-action throws, the second of which led to a touchdown.

+***

+## Bengals @ Dolphins

+Chris Hubbard may be the best run defender on the Bengals.

+Tua Tagovailoa making a very wrong decision on a read-pass option.
+Shame.